 In the eighth inning of a game in St. Louis, a brawl broke out between White Sox and Browns players.
 As pitcher George Caster was leaving the mound he fired the ball toward the Chicago dugout, but missed, hitting the adjacent wall.
-White Sox players charged onto the field, and several of the Browns charged the Chicago dugout where they attacked White Sox batting practice pitcher and ex-Marine Karl Scheel, whom they beat for several minutes, claiming he had been riding them in a personal way all game.
+White Sox players charged onto the field, and several of the Browns charged the Chicago dugout where they attacked White Sox batting practice pitcher and ex-Marine Karl Scheel, whom they beat for several minutes, claiming he had been riding them all game.
 When that confrontation was broken up, the game resumed with no one being ejected, although many fans came on the field and the game was delayed for several minutes.

 Acosta came to bat because manager Chuck Tanner pulled Dick Allen after a six-run seventh inning and moved Tony Muser from DH to first base.
-That meant the Sox gave up the DH and Acosta took the spot in the batting order.
+That meant the Sox gave up the DH and Acosta took Allen’s spot in the batting order.

 Tigers outfielder Al Cowens attacked Sox relief pitcher Ed Farmer.
 In the 11th inning of a game at Comiskey Park, Cowens ran towards Farmer after hitting a ground ball instead of running towards first base, and the two initiated a melee on the mound.
+One year earlier and then with the Texas Rangers, Farmer had broken Cowens’ jaw on an errant pitch, so tensions were high and patience thin.

-One year earlier Farmer broke his jaw when he was pitching for Texas on an errant pitch.
 Chicago police went looking for Cowens after the game to press assault charges.

 In what he admitted was one of the biggest mistakes he’d ever made, White Sox owner Jerry Reinsdorf approved the firing of manager Tony La Russa.
 La Russa and his staff simply didn’t get along with new GM Ken Harrelson and his unusual ideas, and with the team struggling on the field, the decision to let him go was made.